What’s the best way to sow seeds of financial responsibility?

 Sowers Reap International has worked hard to bring you a new Christian board game.
 One that is fun, educational and kids love!
-Do you struggle in teaching your children why saving money is important or why they need to give a portion of their allowance away?
+Do you struggle in teaching your children why saving money is important?
+Or teaching them why they need to give a portion of their allowance away?
 The 2 Sow or Not 2 Sow board game is all about teaching God’s system of provisioning and sowing good seeds.
 The game is a Christian budgeting, financing, credit, banking and investment game, but the principles can easily be applied to sowing seeds in general.

 2 Sow or Not 2 Sow is currently awaiting production as we are finalizing the financing to move the game forward.
 If you would like to help, checkout our fundraising page on FaithLaunchers.com when it is officially launched or contact us directly.

-We truly believe that by following God’s calling to create this game, we are ministering to people and empowering them to learn and follow God’s financial principles.
+We truly believe that by following God’s calling to create this game, we are empowering them to learn and follow God’s financial principles.

-The funding campaign will be launched over the next month and we appreciate all of your prayers as we go through this process!
+The funding campaign will be launched over the next month.
+We appreciate all of your prayers as we go through this process!

 Seated in Him,